Zigotote/sublime-markdown-2-pdf/readme.md

 Save your new custom build to `Sublime Text 3/Packages/User` and name it as you desire.
 Now after saving go back to `Tools > Build System` and select your new build.
-Now whenever you are writing your markdown and wish to convert it to PDF just press `cmd+b` and it will convert it on the spot.
+Now whenever you are writing your markdown and wish to convert it to PDF just press `cmd+b` or `f7` and it will convert it on the spot.

 ###Custom template (optional)
 Grab your custom LaTeX template and edit your custom build that you made in the previous step.